Samaaro + Your CRM: Zero Integration Fee for Annual Sign-Ups Until 30 June, 2025

 In this stage, you can segment your target audience, create email campaigns from segmented audience, you can also develop educational email regarding the event to send out to past attendees (if you have one), and the content can nurture leads and valuable content to share.

-You can develop strategic press/media releases and pitches that will land media coverage and hype for your event.
+Publicity Outreach: You can create media releases and press pitches that will gain media placement and excitement for your event.

-You can create a registration pathway on your event website that is user friendly and provides a smooth experience for your attendees.
+Registration Route: You can develop a registration route on your event website that is easy for the user and provides an easy experience for your attendees.

-You can build digital and print promotional assets (email banners, social media graphics, flyers) that reflect your brand identity and value of the event.
+Promotional Materials: You can develop online and print marketing materials (email banners, social media graphics, flyers) that represent your brand identity as well as the value of the event.

 Event Marketing: Fuel the Fire